Meet the Team

 Kim has retired and remains available as a consultant to ABC.

 Paul assists ABC with program design and computer systems consultation.
 He truly makes our job manageable by being available on an on-call basis.
-He has worked at Sweetwater Memorial Hospital as an IT employee and continuously assists organizations in Casper.
+He has organized our insurance billing process and reviews insurance claims.
+He works with ABC to ensure our billing is accurate and responsive to client needs.
+He assists the Owner with organizational analysis and planning.
+He has worked as an IT employee at Sweetwater Memorial Hospital and continuously assists organizations in Casper.

 Online therapy is convenient and flexible, and no commuting is necessary.
 You can meet with a therapist from the comfort of your home.
 Online counseling allows for remote and on-the-go support, which helps if you don't have time to commute to sessions.